How Does a Steam Generator Work?

 This article will take a look at steam generators and everything that is needed to make steam.

-Steam generators for residential use are usually electrical units that can be installed almost anywhere.
-Suprisingly, they do not have to be close to the steam bath - they can actually be situated up to 40 feet away?
-Their basic requirements are an electrical connection and a water supply.
+Steam generators for residential use are usually specially designed electrical units that can be installed almost anywhere.
+One thing some find surprising is that they do not have to be close to the steam bath, and can actually be located up to 40 feet away?
+Basically, all they require are an electrical connection and a water supply.
 Some steam generators will also require a drain.

 Steam Generator Components

-The water tank will need to be airtight in order to allow steam pressure to build up.
+The water tank will need to be airtight which will allow steam pressure to build up.

-Caution, steam pressure can be a formidable force - after all, it can be used to power locomotives!
+Caution, steam pressure can be a powerful force - after all, it can be used to run a locomotive!
 In order to withstand the pressure of the steam buildup, the water tank needs to be very strong.
-As a result of this fact, they are usually made of welded steel.
+For this reason, they are usually made of welded steel.

 As a particular safety precaution, the water tank also needs to have a pressure release valve in case the steam pressure becomes too high.
 The safety valve is an absolute necessity.
 Exploding tanks can cause a great deal of damage and even death.